 environment variable with the connection string of your MongoDB cluster.

-To create a MongoDB Atlas cluster, once you log in, select the organization and find the project you want to use.
+To create a MongoDB Atlas cluster, you log in to your account.
+Select the organization and find the project you want to use.
 Then, click on the Build a Database button.

 us-east-1